-- Internship Application/Internship Liability Statement to be completed by the student intern.
+- Internship Application and Liability Statement to be completed by the student intern.

-- Internship Learning Objectives/Internship Placement Contract – We ask that the prospective internship supervisor completes the learning objectives, and collectively, both the student and supervisor complete the placement contract.
+- Internship Learning Objectives and Placement Contract – We ask that the prospective internship supervisor completes the learning objectives, and collectively, both the student and supervisor complete the placement contract.

 - Student Evaluation of Internship to be completed by the student evaluating the internship program.

-- Supervisor Evaluation of Intern to be completed by the student’s supervisor during their internship.
+- Supervisor Evaluation of Intern Form to be completed by the student’s supervisor during their internship.